 Depending on your needs, you can also check the label to see if the toothpaste can support your oral health in other ways, like:

 Flossing daily is important for removing plaque and food particles in places your toothbrush can’t effectively reach.
 It helps reduce the risk of tooth decay, gingivitis, and more severe gum diseases — whether you use traditional floss, interdental brushes (small brushes that clean between teeth), floss picks, or floss with a built-in threader.

 Flossing regularly and correctly is more important than the type of floss you use.
 Floss can be waxed or unwaxed, but it makes no difference in its effectiveness.
 If there isn’t’ much space between your teeth, you may find waxed floss easier to use.

 Like floss, mouthwash can help reach areas that a toothbrush can’t.
 But it’s not a substitute for brushing twice a day.

 All mouthwash will temporarily freshen breath and clean debris from teeth.
 However, you should look for a mouthwash that also kills the bacteria that cause odors and cavities.
 The active ingredients in some mouthwashes, when combined with brushing and flossing, can help improve your oral health.
 For instance:

-Children 6 years of age and younger shouldn’t use mouthwash because they could swallow large amounts, potentially resulting in nausea, vomiting and intoxication from the alcohol in some versions.
+Children 6 years of age and younger shouldn’t use mouthwash because they could swallow large amounts, potentially resulting in nausea, vomiting, and intoxication from the alcohol in some products.